 Later, he discovered the vibrant underground folk scene in in NYC.
 He owes the writing and editing of many of his songs to the Greenwich Village Songwriter’s Collective.
 He has accompanied the late and dearly missed Jack Hardy on some wild and lean road tours from time to time.

-Since 2006, Bruce has lived in the Oak Cliff – Bishop Arts District of Dallas, Texas.
-He divides his musical time between performance with his brilliant wife, Lisa Markley, as Markley & Balmer; solo Bruce Balmer performances on the street and otherwise; and wood-shed study of 20th century standards, one at a time (in Lisa’s key.)
+Bruce now divides his musical time between performance with his brilliant wife, Lisa Markley, as Markley & Balmer, solo Bruce Balmer performances, and wood-shed study of 20th century standards, one at a time (in Lisa’s key.)
 Bruce has released two solo singer/songwriter albums, “Upstream” and “Get Outta Park.”